 Some say it isn’t Christmas until the Coca-Cola ad appears.
-Other say it isn’t Christmas until December 1st.
+Other say it isn’t Christmas until December 1.
 Both are right, of course, but we think the surest sign of impending Christmas is the grand switch-on of The Churchill Arms‘ Christmas lights – which, coincidentally, took place yesterday.
 Now, the most Christmas-lovin’ pub in town is fully illuminated, to the delight of passers-by!

-Personally, I feel this Kensington boozer has established the perfect level of festive-ness (we’ve never been ones for subtlety here at Secret London).
+Personally, I feel like this Kensington boozer has established the perfect level of festive-ness (we’ve never really been ones for subtlety here at Secret London).
 I don’t want to think what the electricity bill is going be at the end of the year, but given that The Churchill Arms drops £25,000 on flowers every year, they’ve definitely got the cash.
-It’s totally worth it, too.
+It’s totally worth it, too; just look at this!

 If you fancy paying The Churchill Arms a visit, you’ll find it at 119 Kensington Church Street, W8 7LN – it’s just a stone’s throw away from Notting Hill Gate tube.
 Head inside for wartime memorabilia (pictures, banners, and other odds and ends are scattered throughout – look out for a cardboard cutout of the pub’s namesake, Winston Churchill), beer and delicious Thai food.
 Which aren’t especially Christmassy, I suppose, but come on, that exterior more than makes up for it!